-Central office: Public Affairs division
+Central office: Public Affairs Division

 The Northwest Power Act provides clear direction about public engagement.
 The Act specifies that the Council must provide for the participation and consultation of the Pacific Northwest states, tribes, local governments, consumers, electricity customers, users of the Columbia River System, and the public at large in developing regional plans and programs related to energy efficiency, renewable energy resources, other energy resources, and protecting, mitigating, and enhancing fish and wildlife that have been affected by hydropower dams in the Columbia River Basin.
-The Council's Public Affairs division has the primary responsibility for implementing this portion of the Act.
-The Public Affairs division is the Council's primary contact with the media and public and works to publicize Council activities and accomplishments to the region.
+The Council's public affairs division has the primary responsibility for implementing this portion of the Act.
+The public affairs division is the Council's main contact with the media and public and works to publicize Council activities and accomplishments to the region.

-The Public Affairs division has a multi-faceted communications plan to carry out its responsibilities, relying on the Council's website, newsletter, social media, videos, and other platforms to share the work of the Council.
-The Council's website, nwcouncil.org, functions as the hub of its outreach efforts and public information strategy and contains an extensive repository of meeting recordings, documents, publications, databases, and other forms of information.
+The public affairs division has a multi-faceted communications plan, utilizing the Council's website, monthly newsletter, social media, videos, reports, and other platforms to share the work of the Council.
+The Council's website, nwcouncil.org, is a hub for outreach efforts and public information, and contains an extensive repository of meeting recordings, documents, publications, databases, and other forms of information.

-The Public Affairs division produces a variety of public reports as part of the Council's mandate to educate and inform the region on energy and fish and wildlife issues.
-Such documents include the Council's Annual Report to Congress required by the Northwest Power Act and the Council's regular public newsletters to inform the public of Council business.
-The Division also maintains relationships with key regional and industry media and responds to numerous requests for information from the media, other government entities, non-profit and industry organizations, and the public.
+The public affairs division produces many public reports as part of the Council's mandate to educate and inform the region on energy and fish and wildlife issues.
+These include the Council's Annual Report to Congress as required by the Northwest Power Act and the Council's monthly newsletters to inform the public of Council business.
+The division also maintains relationships with key regional and industry media and responds to numerous requests for information from the media, other government entities, non-profit and industry organizations, and the public.

-The Public Affairs division informs and educates key policymakers and staff about the Council's mission and accomplishments.
+The public affairs division informs and educates key policymakers and staff about the Council's mission and accomplishments.
 This work includes regularly providing information to members of Congress, congressional staff, leaders of federal agencies, and agency staff.
-To assist this work, the Council coordinates a Congressional Tour every other year for the Northwest delegation.
-The last Congressional Tour in the summer of 2023 took congressional staff and Council members to the Kalispell area of Montana.
-In the years when the Council is not conducting a Tour, members visit Washington, D.C to meet with the congressional delegation and other policy makers.
+To assist in this work, the Council coordinates a congressional tour every other year for the Northwest delegation.
+The last congressional tour in the summer of 2023 took congressional staff and Council members to the Kalispell area of Montana.
+In the years when the Council is not conducting a tour, members visit Washington, D.C to meet with the congressional delegation and other policy makers.

 The Council also has a relationship with its closest counterpart agency in the Canadian Columbia River Basin, the Columbia Basin Trust.
-The Council and Trust agreed, through a 2000 memorandum of understanding, revised in 2013, to work together on projects to inform and involve the public on both sides of the border about matters of mutual interest including, for example, invasive aquatic fish and plant species, anadromous fish reintroduction above Grand Coulee Dam, climate change impacts, and power issues.
+The Council and Trust agreed through a 2000 memorandum of understanding, revised in 2013, to work together on projects to inform and involve the public on both sides of the border about matters of mutual interest including, invasive aquatic fish and plant species, anadromous fish reintroduction above Grand Coulee Dam, climate change impacts, and power issues.

-Public Affairs Division: FY2025 revisions and FY2026 projections
+Public Affairs Division: FY26 revisions and FY27 projections

-The Public Affairs portion of the Council budget for FY2025 Revised is \$1,001,382 equivalent to 0.01 mills in firm power sales.
-This budget is a decrease of approximately \$117,800 from the division budget adopted last year for 2025.
-The decrease is due to a decrease in estimated compensation and benefits for fiscal year 2025.
+The public affairs portion of the Council budget for FY26 revised is \$1,025,829 equivalent to 0.008 mills in firm power sales.
+This budget is an increase of approximately \$47,000 from the division budget adopted last year for 2026.
+The increase is due to an increase in estimated compensation and contracting for FY26.

-The Public Affairs division portion of the Council budget for fiscal year 2026 is projected to be \$978,469 equivalent to 0.01 mills in firm power sales for FY2026.
+The public affairs division portion of the Council budget for FY27 is projected to be \$1,142,628 equivalent to 0.009 mills in firm power sales for FY27.

-In fiscal years 2025 and 2026, the Public Affairs division will continue to carry out the following activities:
+In FY26 and FY27, the public affairs division will continue to carry out the following activities: